Ask GOD, Your Forgiveness Is Vital

-If you whisper that frequently, then ask God because He will.
+If you whisper that frequently, then ask God to forgive because He will.

 Here is how to forgive and how to ask God for forgiveness, so that you receive your request from Him and learn how to pray more effectively in line with His perfect will for your life.